Answers to frequently asked questions regarding application/admission:

 A: As indicated in the previous answer, all three applications must be submitted again.
 However, some supplemental materials may be carried over:

-For SDSU CSU Mentor: For SDSU Graduate Admissions, test scores and transcripts that were submitted will still be on file and do not need to be submitted again, with the exception of transcripts for course work that was in progress when the applicant applied previously.
+For SDSU Cal State Apply: For SDSU Graduate Admissions, test scores and transcripts that were submitted will still be on file and do not need to be submitted again, with the exception of transcripts for course work that was in progress when the applicant applied previously.

 Any applicants who have submitted their application as of the end of the application cycle each August will have the option to carry-over most of their application information into the next application cycle in September.
 The following will NOT be carried forward and must be resubmitted: statement of purpose and objectives, CVs, letters of reference.
 Coursework that has been entered but not verified as of the end of the cycle will require a new set of transcripts.
 Applicants will also be required to pay a new application fee.